 Mercedes Technology Director Geoff Willis on the development process behind the champion team's new car for 2017

-As Technology Director of the Mercedes AMG Petronas F1 team since 2011, Geoff Willis has been a key part of the team's complete dominance of the world championship since 2014.
+As Technology Director of the Mercedes AMG Petronas F1 team since 2011, Geoff Willis has been a key part of the team's dominance of the World Championship since 2014.
 As Mercedes and the other teams approach pre-season track testing, Geoff shares his thoughts on the challenges and opportunities presented by this season's technical rule changes.

 Geoff Willis (Mercedes F1): Every big change in regulations provides an opportunity to shake up the leader board and no team has ever maintained its competitiveness across a major rules change.